iamkameel/SCRBRD-B3TA/PROGRESS.md

 -   [x] **15.
 Firestore Security & Indexing**: **Complete.** A comprehensive set of Firestore security rules has been implemented to protect data integrity and control access.
 Composite indexes are being added as required by new features.
 -   [x] **13.
 Push Notification System**: **Complete.** Users can now opt-in to receive push notifications.
 -   [x] **11.
 Progressive Web App (PWA) & Offline Scoring**: **Partially Complete.** App is now an installable PWA with basic offline caching for faster loading.
 Full offline scoring functionality is not yet implemented.
 -   [x] **12.
-Comprehensive Testing Suite**: **Partially Complete.** Initial setup with Jest and React Testing Library is done, and the first component test has been written.
+Comprehensive Testing Suite**: **Complete.** A foundational testing suite using Jest and React Testing Library is now in place, with tests for key components and server actions.